SIGNS OF AN UNHEALTHY FRIENDSHIP

 How do you know for sure that a friendship is unhealthy and in fact quite toxic?
 It is indisputable that humans make mistakes and even those that love us genuinely hurts us sometimes; but when you begin to notice a pattern, there is definitely need for re-evaluation.
 Here are some red flags that should give us warning that a friendship is both unhealthy and toxic…..

-- When you find yourself trying hard to please a friend
+- When you find yourself trying so hard to please a friend

-While any relationship that will flourish surely needs the hard work of both parties, nevertheless, whenever you find yourself trying so hard to please the other person, going out of the regular way to make them happy and to be at peace with you, this is not healthy one bit.
+While any relationship that will flourish surely needs the hard work of both parties, nevertheless, whenever you find yourself trying so hard to please the other person who is meant to be your friend; going out of the regular way to make them happy and to be at peace with you, this is not healthy one bit.
 Friendship should flow smoothly for all parties involved.
 It shouldn’t entail so much tension in pleasing the second party.
 Making each other happy in a healthy relationship should be without pressure and there should be no consequence for failure.
 It should come easy as the air that we breath.
 Trying to please someone so that they can love you is such a huge burden to bear and a catastrophe for any friendship that is meant to go the distance.

 - Constant irritation at your mistakes;